 There has been a lot of controversy about sugar over the past few decades.
 Among other things, we’ve heard that eating too much sugar causes diabetes.
 Then we were told that it doesn’t cause diabetes, but it causes obesity, which is linked to diabetes.
+There are those affected that need a continuous glucose meter.
 We’ve also been told that eating too much sugar is linked to insomnia, allergies and even our metabolism.
 I could go on and on about the side effects of sugar.

 My question is, if it’s so bad for our health (some people say it’s like a poison), why do we eat so much of it?
 Our diets here in the States are full of sugar, but we may not even realize it.
 For example, it’s easy to cut down on candy and soda, but did you know that bread, ketchup, canned fruit, cereal and salad dressing also contain a lot of sugar?